Five Year Average

 A-Level Examination Results 2019

-Students at Kingswood School are today celebrating excellent A Level results, with approximately two thirds of all grades at A*-B, over 88% at A*-C and a 100% pass rate.
+Students at Kingswood School celebrated excellent A Level results, with approximately two thirds of all grades at A*-B, over 88% at A*-C and a 100% pass rate.

-Amongst the many high achievers, particularly outstanding results were achieved by Jade and Rin with 4 A* grades, and Charlotte, Daniel and Jack each with 3 A* grades.
+Amongst the many high achievers, particularly outstanding results were achieved by Jade and Rin with 4 A* grades, and Charlotte, Daniel, Jack and Lexi each with 3 A* grades.
 18 students achieved at least 3 A grades.

 Headmaster, Simon Morris, commented: ‘I am once again delighted to see so many students excelling in these very demanding examinations, allowing them to take up their places at a range of prestigious universities, including Oxford and Cambridge.
 Whilst a Kingswood education is about so much more than examination results, it is good to recognise how students who have contributed across a host of areas of school life can also achieve such mightily impressive academic results.’